briankidd9design/march-madness-predictor-app-2/README.md

 ## Getting Started

+--This project uses a living document that is converted into an API endpoint with sheetDB.io

+##

--This project uses a living document that is converted into an API endpoint with sheetDB.io -If you choose to run this app locally with your own https://sheetdb.io/ spread sheet, craete a config file and enter your own sheetDB api key like so
+-If you choose to run this app locally with your own https://sheetdb.io/ spread sheet, create a config.js file and enter your own sheetDB.io api key like so

+##

 `var config = {
 MY_KEY: "<YourApiKey>",
 };`

+##

 Then see js files to see how the api key is entered into the api url

 ### Dependencies